-Be strong, politely decline then run, ar nós na gaoithe, out of the bank.
+Be strong, politely decline then head, ar nós na gaoithe, out the gap.

-Yes, if there are two people on the mortgage, you both need cover for the full amount of the mortgage.
+Yes, if there are two of you on the mortgage, you both need cover for the full amount of the mortgage.

-BTW, if you’re not married and you’re buying together, you should take out two single policies, you pay your partners premiums and vice versa. (because inheritance tax)
+BTW, if you’re not married and you’re buying together, you should take out two single policies, you pay your partner’s premiums and vice versa. (because of inheritance tax)

 This confuses everyone so let me clear it up for you.

-With life insurance (also known as level term life insurance), the amount of cover remains the same throughout the whole policy.
+With life insurance, the amount that will payout remains the same throughout the whole policy.

-Compare this to mortgage protection (also known as decreasing or reducing term life insurance – again just to confuse you like)
+Compare this to mortgage protection (also known as decreasing or reducing term life insurance – again just to confuse you)

-What if you took out the €500,000 life insurance assuming you would live a long and healthy life but then you die in a freak extreme ironing accident early in your policy.
+What if you took out the €500,000 life insurance assuming you would live a long and healthy life but then you die just after taking out the mortgage.

 The bank will get the €500,000 and will clear the mortgage which still has €500,000 left on it.

-Your family will get a mortgage free home but no lump sum of money to replace your income.
+So your family will get a mortgage-free home but no lump sum of money to replace your income.